Should a woman with an intellectual disability be put on GLP-1 therapy if she’s morbidly obese and has no chance of losing weight on her own?

 Often, a young adult with significant overweight will continue gaining well into middle age if they haven’t been making ongoing attempts to lose weight.

-Kelcie will be crippled by the time she’s 50, if not 40, especially if she keeps using a walker everywhere because she’s too heavy and deconditioned to prevent a fall if she suddenly feels dizzy.
+Kelcie will likely be debilitated by her heaviness (most of the weight is in her middle, which is the most adverse type of fat distribution) by the time she’s 40, especially if she keeps using a walker everywhere because she’s too heavy and deconditioned to prevent a fall if she suddenly feels dizzy.

 A fit and much lighter-weight individual could quickly take measures to prevent a fall at the first sign of dizziness or feeling faint, by scrambling to the nearest chair or something to lean on, or deftly getting on all fours and waiting out the spell.